USAFA-ECE/ece382/_sources/Assignments/lab15.md

 ```

 - Finish the implementation of `LCDOut1()` in the `Lab15_ADCmain.c` file.
-- Demo the functionality of `Program15_1()` by running it with raw digital sensor values as illustrated below.
+- Demo the functionality of `Program15_1()` by running it with raw digital sensor values as illustrated below. **During the demo, explain what you are demonstrating.**
 - Disregard the distance values displayed on the LCD screen for this particular section.
 - **Note**: The distance sensors are powered by the chassis board.